 Immunity: Jubilee is seemingly immune to the modified "trigger scent", based on the one Weapon X used to control X-23, that causes berserker rage in normal humans as well as mutants.

 Healing Factor: Due to the fact that Jubilee drinks bottles of Wolverine's blood, she has inherited his healing factor.This speeds up the healing process of any damage that she takes.

 Mist Form: Jubilee has the ability to 'decorporealize,' or turn herself into a form of mist.
-This allows her to escape possible injury and also travel about while being intangible.
-The extents of this power are not yet determined.
+This allows her to escape possible injury, sneak around without being noticed, and also travel about while being intangible.
 According to Emma Frost, Jubilee could have this 'mist form' either from her vampire gifts, being a former mutant, drinking Wolverine's blood, or just being that darn special.
-However, she has no control over it.
+Even though she initially had no control over when or where she would be able to utilize this ability, she has since gained full control over it.

 Other Abilities and Fighting Style

 During her childhood, Jubilee studied at Beverly Hills Prep, excelling in gymnastics.
 Under the training of Wolverine, the X-Men, and Generation X, Jubilee also honed her skills in hand-to-hand combat, stealth, agility and investigative techniques.
 Even as a young teenager, she was able to defend herself and survive a confrontation with the Hand... a feared group of ninja assassins.
 She often utilizes her acrobatics while operating as a superhero.
 Combined now with her vampire speed and reflexes, Jubilee's fighting style resembles and utilizes a mixture of gymnastics and martial arts.
 Jubilee is trained and experienced in First Aid and CPR, having saved the life of a teammate and even an enemy on more than one occasion.